 Before the investment of any surplus funds, a competitive 'bid' process shall be conducted.
 If a specific maturity date is required, bids will be requested for instruments which meet the maturity requirements.
-If no maturity date is required, the most advantageous market trend yield will be selected.
+If no maturity date is required, the most advantageous market trend yield will be selected after taking into account all policies and purposes of the City's Investment Policy.
 Records shall be kept of the bids offered, the bids accepted and provide a brief explanation of the decision which was made regarding the investment.